 Description of application vulnerability

-Every programming language has features that are obscure, difficult to understand or difficult to use correctly.
-The problem is compounded if a software design must be reviewed by people who may not be language experts, such as, hardware engineers, human-factors engineers, or safety officers.
-Even if the design and code are initially correct, maintainers of the software may not fully understand the intent.
-The consequences of the problem are more severe if the software is to be used in trusted applications, such as safety or mission-critical ones.
+Every programming language has features that are obscure, difficult to understand, or difficult to use correctly.
+The problem is compounded if a software design must be reviewed by people who may not be language experts, such as hardware engineers, human-factors engineers, or safety officers.

+Even if the design and code are initially correct, maintainers of software may not fully understand the intent.

+The consequences of the above problems are more severe if the software is to be used in trusted applications, such as safety-critical or mission-critical ones.

 Misunderstood language features or misunderstood code sequences can lead to application vulnerabilities in development or in maintenance.

-Cross reference
+Related coding guidelines

-JSF AV Rules[31]: 84, 86, 88, and 97
+JSF AV Rules [24]: 84, 86, 88, and 97